Openki/Openki/client/views/static/FAQ/markup/FAQ.en.md

 Nice!
 To make Openki even better, we need your feedback.
 We have also dozens of ideas that we find important, and we want to work on.
 But we are currently limiting ourselves to the most necessary functions because of our limited capacity to keep Openki as easy to understand as possible.
 Nevertheless, we are aware that there are several additional features that could simplify the self-organization promoted by Openki, and thus we are always very glad to receive feedback.

 Not only Openki's software is open-source, but its development and organization is also fully transparent.
-This means, for example, that you can see [here](https://github.com/Openki/Openki/issues), which are the next planned technical steps and may participate actively in the discussion there.
+This means, for example, that you can see and participate in the discussion on our next technical steps in our [issue tracker](https://github.com/Openki/Openki/issues).
 Alternatively, you can send an email with your suggestions to: openki-core [at] lists.xiala.net.

-If you want to help with the translation of Openki, you will find the necessary information here: [openki.net/translate](https://openki.net/translate)
+You can also help translate Openki using the [online translator](https://openki.net/translate).

 ### Who administers the Openki.net website?